 A solid content brief is important for getting quality results.
-Even more so when you’re using it to power a First Draft.
 Unlike humans, computers struggle to deal with ambiguity, which brings us to our first tip.

 Use very specific subheading topics.

 For example, an article about growing tomatoes would likely have a section on the best time to plant seeds.
 While a human can make the connection that you’re talking about tomato seeds, the software doesn’t.
 So the topic will need to be phrased as the best time to plant tomato seeds.

 Note that content brief subheadings have both a topic and a title.
 So while the topic may be best time to plant tomato seeds, you may want the editorial title to read the best time to plant seeds.